How do we begin to eulogise about Lavethan Mill?

 There are lovely touches throughout Lavethan Mill.

-The kitchen is so well-equipped.
+The kitchen is very well-equipped.

 The tiling behind the Aga says it all!
 One of each please!